Loose-Lay VS. Click VS. Glue-Down Vinyl Plank | Which is Best?

 With the rise in popularity of luxury vinyl flooring, more and more people are finding that vinyl is their perfect flooring solution.
 If you too are thinking about installing vinyl floors, think about how you want to go about the installation process.
 Loose-lay, click, and glue-down are the three main methods for installation today.
 But which of these three options is right for you?
 Keep reading to discover the individual characteristics that make each type unique.

 LOOSE-LAY vinyl is installed without any sort of adhesive.
 Hence, it’s sometimes called a floating floor.
 The weight of the planks is what keeps the floor in place and loose-lay is thicker than both of its contenders.
 Contrary to what one might think, loose-lay is difficult to shift around, making it a sound solution for any home.
+At Advanced Flooring in Waterloo, we offer a wide selection of loose-lay vinyl flooring from top brands like NAF Aquaplus, Woden Flooring, Fuzion Flooring, Grandeur, Home's Pro, and Mohawk.

 Installation